Pistol Squat Progression

-The beginning of this exercise is to get you used to the sensation on bending and extending your legs.
+The beginning of this exercise helps you get used to the sensation on bending and extending your legs.
 Use your elbows to help you balance on your neck and shoulders and extend your legs straight up in the air.
 The contraction of your leg muscles here involves bending them down until your knees are near your face and driving your legs back up again.

 This is a shortened version of a traditional squat.
 Feel free to use a lowered bar to help you on your way up or down as pictured.
-Start by bending over then bending your legs until your thighs are about parallel to the floor.
-This is a relatively simple exercise done with many repetitions to build your strength and endurance for now.
+Start by bending over, then bending your legs until your thighs are about parallel to the floor.
+This is a relatively simple exercise done with many repetitions to build your strength and endurance.

 Use a bar to help support your body weight on the way down and up.
 Start by standing straight up and bend your legs until your backside is almost touching your heels.
 Use the bar to help your legs push you on your way back up.